logto-io/docs/docs/docs/recipes/interact-with-management-api/README.md

 To learn more about the APIs that are available, please visit https://openapi.logto.io/.

-## How to access Logto management API
+## How to access Logto Management API

 ### Create an M2M app